‘How will work look like in a post-COVID-19 era?’

 It is critical to note that only G Suite subscribers can record their meetings (contrary to free users of Zoom, that are extended this feature).

 With a recent Gartner research revealing that 82% of company leaders plan to allow employees to work remotely, it’s safe to say that remote work is here to stay.

 Ensuring optimal communication, both external and internal, is mission critical for business of all kind.
 Video conferencing platforms will prove instrumental in that regard.

 Choosing the right platform will depend on your unique needs as a business, educator, publisher or marketer.

 Platforms such as Zoom and Google Meet are popular, and with good reason.
-However, RingCentral Meetings offers enticing features (like the best VoIP router) and a great free plan.
+However, RingCentral Meetings offers enticing features (like the best VoIP router, and business call recording) and a great free plan.
 Zoho Meeting might be your pick if you work for an SMB.
 Finally, enterprises may find Microsoft Teams to be the the optimal solution, and not just for external communications.